MarsIfeanyi/ClipBoard-Website/README.md

 # ClipBoard Website

-This is the Responsive Landing page of the clipboard website from Frontend Mentor Challenge.
+This is the Responsive Landing page of the clipboard website from the [Frontend Mentor Challenge](https://www.frontendmentor.io/challenges/clipboard-landing-page-5cc9bccd6c4c91111378ecb9)

 I designed this Responsive landing page using HTML, CSS and TailwindCSS